top of page

 People, Places, Events

+The United Kingdom is a diverse nation that is home to a multitude of cultures, which have become deeply ingrained in society over the course of several centuries and waves of immigration.
 While some UK individuals are first-generation immigrants, the majority of the population in the African community are second, third, and even fourth generation.
-In order to cater to the needs of this vibrant community, an African Arts and Community resources centre was established in the St Paul's area of Bristol in 1974.
+In order to cater to the needs of this vibrant community, an African Arts and Community resources centre was established in the

 Apr 21